 The Movement is a global network of people and organizations committed to the implementation of the Sustainable Development Goals and advocating for the power and capacity of communities to take charge of their own development.
 The movement takes a gender-focused, community-driven approach to development and calls for its adoption across the globe.
 The CLD movement was first launched in 2015 at the opening of the 70th Session of the UN General Assembly in New York.

 The new chapter in Mexico will target Mexico City and towns in Morelos, Hidalgo, Oaxaca, San Luis Potosí, Chiapas and Jalisco.
 It will work with the support of more than 20 civil society organizations and networks.

-The Mexican government has officially backed the CLD movement, supporting its goal of empowering communities to take charge of their own development through a gender-focused process.
+The Mexican government, through the Foreign Affairs Ministry, has officially backed the CLD movement, supporting its goal of empowering communities to take charge of their own development through a gender-focused process.